groberts822/C.A.L.I.N.K./README.md

 ## Design

-CALINK has a fully custom display layout — not a default font or generic grid.
-The typography, spacing, and visual hierarchy were designed specifically for e-ink rendering.
-Weather conditions are shown as hand-drawn pixel art icons rather than text.
-On startup, a custom boot screen displays the CALINK logo before the calendar loads.
+CALINK has a fully custom display layout, it does not rely on a default font or generic grid.
+The text and visuals were designed specifically for e-ink rendering, and the weather conditions are shown as hand-drawn pixel art icons rather than text.
+When CALINK boots up, a custom boot screen displays the CALINK logo before the calendar loads.

 ---